dss-web/23-video-episerver/README.md

-# 23 Video plugin for EPiServer 7.5 or later
+# 23 Video plugin for EPiServer

 ![23 Video - addin a video](screenshot001.png)